spinnaker/spinnaker.io/content/en/docs/guides/developer/plugin-creator/_index.md

 ## Why there is a plugin framework

 Spinnaker was originally written with extensibility in mind.
-Netflix wrote huge amounts of custom code atop OSS Spinnaker, decorating existing functionality or replacing entire areas to suit their needs.
-This was done either by consuming the OSS projects as libraries and laying custom code on top, or wiring it together via Spring configuration (or something else in Deck-land).
+Netflix wrote huge amounts of custom code atop open source Spinnaker, decorating existing functionality or replacing entire areas to suit their needs.
+This was done either by consuming the open source projects as libraries and laying custom code on top, or wiring it together via Spring configuration (or something else in Deck-land).

 This is well and good, but by making the method of extension application